CatSittingOnKeyboard/Scripting/Inventory/README.md

 <pre>
 When writing an input, structure it like this in order for the script to detect it.

+CHECKING INVENTORY:
+(check/rummage through/open/look into) (your/a/the) (bag/inventory/pockets/pouch)

+This will display your inventory, or you can alternatively check the inventory section in the menu.

 ADDING ITEMS:

 (add/put/stash/add/store/pick up) (digit 0-9) OR (a/an/the/your) item(s) (put them into/in/into/inside/to a/an/the/your) (inventory/bag/backpack/pouch/pocket)